 Pinecones

 Pinecones will add the perfect wintery touch to your home for winter!
 They are the perfect filler too!
-I use a lot of red and green ornaments to fill different lanterns, baskets and my dough bowl and pinecones are the perfect replacement after Christmas.
-Depending where you live, you might have the luxury of collecting a few pinecones during a nice walk outside.. for free!
+I use a lot of red and green ornaments to fill different lanterns, baskets and my dough bowl and small pine cones are the perfect replacement after the Christmas season.
+I loaded up the tray on my dining room table and I just love how they look!
+They would look pretty displayed in a cool bowl on a coffee table if your dining table is full!

 If you do snag your pinecones from the great outdoors, be sure to bake them in the oven at 200 F for about 30 minutes to get rid of any critters and help them open up a bit.
 However, learn from my mistake and use tinfoil on your baking sheets!!
 Pinecone sap is no joke and I think I may have ruined two of my baking sheets.